dingo-gw/dingo-T1/README.md

 }
 ```

-If this is based on the `dingo-gw` code, please also cite the following (and
+Since DINGO-T1 is based on the `dingo-gw` code, please also cite the following (and
 refer to the Reference section of the
 [dingo README](https://github.com/dingo-gw/dingo#references) for other optional
 citations).